ESGF/esgf-prepare/docs/drs.rst

  * Status = 1
     No files found.
 No DRS tree can be built.
  * Status = 2
-    Some scan errors occured.
+    Some scan errors occurred.
 Some files have been skipped or failed during the scan potentially leading to an incomplete DRS tree.
 See the error logfile.
  * Status = 3
     All the files have been skipped or failed during the scan leading to no DRS tree.
 See the error logfile.